thewhitetulip/build-app-with-python-antitextbook/manuscript/10-task.md

 ```

-We now simulate data, before we let the user have the ability to add a task, we will populate the task variable my ourselves.
+We now simulate data, before we let the user have the ability to add a task, we will populate the task variable by ourselves.

 For simplicity, we choose this format, the title and content would be concatenated by a | character.